mohammadkamel74/Face_Recognition_smile_pattern/README.md

 ### 1) Video Stabilization

 Since in our methodologies we are using optical flow, we need stable videos.
-Since most of the face recognition dataset videos are taken in undercontrolled setting, we must use stabilization approaches to remove unwanted noises and movments to have an smooth video.
+Since most of the face recognition datasets are taken in undercontrolled settings, we must use stabilization approaches to remove unwanted noises and movments to have smooth videos.

 ### 2) Face Detection using Har Cascade